Dunaújváros FC (1998)

 Dunaújváros Futball Club (previously known as Dunaújváros PASE) /hu/ is a Hungarian football club located in Dunaújváros, Hungary.
 It currently plays in the Hungarian National Championship.
 The team's colors are blue and yellow.
 The team name derives from sponsorship from local agricultural firm Pálhalmai Agrospeciál Kft.

+History

+On 12 August 2026, the club was excluded from the 2026–27 Nemzeti Bajnokság III season since the club could not play their first three matches in the season.